yal103/league_of_legends_analysis/README.md

 ## Framing a Prediction Problem

-We aim to predict whether a team wins a professional League of Legends match based on team-level vision and game-context metrics.
+We aim to predict whether a team wins a professional League of Legends match based on team-level vision and other game-context metrics.
 This **binary classification** problem, whether or not a team wins (`1` = win, `0` = loss).
 The **response variable** are we trying to predict is `result` since it directly represents a team's match outcome.

 We make use of a 75% training data to 25% testing data split.
 To evaluate the performance of the model, we will use **accuracy** since the classes are roughly balanced and both types of misclassification are equally as important.
 It provides a clear baseline for comparing our models.